vegaprotocol/specs/user-interface/1101-BWAL-browser_wallet.md

 - I can choose to disconnect a dapp connection (and it's pre-approved status i.e. the next time I want to connect the dapp I am asked to approve the connection) (<a name="1101-BWAL-080" href="#1101-BWAL-080">1101-BWAL-080</a>)
 - The dapp is informed of the disconnection via an event handler (<a name="1101-BWAL-081" href="#1101-BWAL-081">1101-BWAL-081</a>)
 - If I have the extension open on the Connections view AND I approve a request to connect to a dapp (and the connection is successful), the connections view should update to show the new connection (<a name="1101-BWAL-082" href="#1101-BWAL-082">1101-BWAL-082</a>)

+## Disconnect wallet via dapp

+As a dApp developer I want to be able to disconnect from a wallet So a user can be assured the dApp no longer can talk to the wallet

+- I can call client.disconnect_wallet after successfully calling client.connect_wallet (<a name="1101-BWAL-083" href="#1101-BWAL-083">1101-BWAL-083</a>)
+- I can call client.disconnect_wallet with no prior connection and get a null response (<a name="1101-BWAL-084" href="#1101-BWAL-084">1101-BWAL-084</a>)
+- A dapp can disconnect the current active connection (not it's pre-approved status i.e. the dapp can re-instate the connection without further approval) (<a name="1101-BWAL-085" href="#1101-BWAL-085">1101-BWAL-085</a>)